 We like to travel and we try to do it twice a year.
 One trip with the kids and another trip just for us.
 Thanks to the miles and points game we can now travel to more exotic places that we wouldn’t be able to afford otherwise.

 We’ve successfully used miles and points for vacations with our family of six.
-Last spring we went to Hawaii and thanks to the Citi American Airlines Executive card’s 100,000 miles sign-up bonus at that time, I’ve already booked our trip to Paris and Switzerland for next spring.
+Last spring we went to Hawaii and thanks to the Citi / AAdvantage Executive World Elite MasterCard’s 100,000 miles sign-up bonus at that time, I’ve already booked our trip to Paris and Switzerland for next spring.

 For our anniversary trip last year we went to Hawaii, and in August of this year went to Germany and Thailand.